Sex and the City (film)

 Sex and the City (marketed as Sex and the City: The Movie) is a 2008 American romantic comedy film written and directed by Michael Patrick King in his feature film directorial debut.
-It serves as a continuation of the HBO television series Sex and the City (1998–2004), and follows the lives of four close friends— Carrie Bradshaw (Sarah Jessica Parker), Samantha Jones (Kim Cattrall), Charlotte York Goldenblatt (Kristin Davis), and Miranda Hobbes (Cynthia Nixon)—as they navigate relationships, careers, and personal challenges in New York City.
+It serves as a continuation of the HBO television series Sex and the City (1998–2004), and follows the lives of four close friends—Carrie Bradshaw (Sarah Jessica Parker), Samantha Jones (Kim Cattrall), Charlotte York Goldenblatt (Kristin Davis), and Miranda Hobbes (Cynthia Nixon)—as they navigate relationships, careers, and personal challenges in New York City.

 The film had its world premiere at Leicester Square in London on May 15, 2008, and was released theatrically in the United States on May 30.
 Despite receiving mixed reviews from critics—many describing it as an extended episode of the series—it was a major commercial success, grossing $418.8 million worldwide against a $65 million budget.
 A sequel, Sex and the City 2, was released in 2010, followed by a revival series, And Just Like That..., which premiered in 2021.

 Plot

 A few years after the events of the television series, Carrie Bradshaw and Mr. Big are in a committed relationship and preparing to move in together.
-They find an expensive penthouse in New York City, which Big agrees to purchase.
+They find an expensive penthouse in New York City, which Big buys for them both to live in.
 Concerned about her lack of legal rights if they separate, Carrie considers selling her apartment to contribute financially.
 Big proposes marriage, and Carrie accepts.

-Carrie is invited by Vogue editor Enid to be featured in the magazine's bridal couture "Age Issue."
-She models several designer gowns and is especially drawn to a Vivienne Westwood dress, which is later gifted to her.
-The attention surrounding the dress leads Carrie to plan a large, elaborate wedding.
+Carrie is invited by Vogue editor Enid to be featured in the magazine's bridal couture "Age Issue".
+She models several designer gowns and is especially drawn to a Vivienne Westwood dress, which is later gifted to her by the designer.
+The attention surrounding the dress leads Carrie to deviate from her original plan of a small, intimate wedding to a large, elaborate extravaganza.
 The scale of the event begins to cause anxiety for Big, who has been divorced twice.

 Miranda Hobbes is struggling in her marriage to Steve.
 Their intimacy has declined due to work and parenting responsibilities.
 Steve admits to having an affair, and Miranda decides to leave him.
-At Carrie and Big's rehearsal dinner, Steve attempts to reconcile, but Miranda remains upset and tells Big that marriage ruins everything.
+At Carrie and Big's rehearsal dinner, Steve attempts to reconcile with Miranda, but still hurt and upset by his betrayal, she bitterly tells Big that marriage ruins everything.
 On the day of the wedding, Big experiences doubts and calls Carrie to cancel.
 Carrie, heartbroken, leaves the venue.
 When Big tries to speak to her outside, she hits him with her bouquet.

-Carrie travels to Mexico with Miranda, Charlotte, and Samantha on what was meant to be her honeymoon.
-After returning to New York, she hires an assistant, Louise, to help her reorganize her life.
+Miranda admits to Charlotte York that she may have upset Big, but Charlotte dissuades her from telling Carrie, as Big has always had doubts about marriage.
+Carrie travels to Mexico with Miranda, Charlotte, and Samantha Jones on what was meant to be her honeymoon to recover from her heartbreak.
+Upon returning to New York, Carrie hires an assistant, Louise, to help her reorganize her life.
 Louise eventually reconciles with her ex-boyfriend and moves back to St. Louis to marry him.